We just released ECSY v0.4 and ECSY-THREE v0.1!

 };

-When removing Object3D components we also introduced the entity.removeObject3DComponent(unparent)
+components, we also introduced entity.removeObject3DComponent(unparent)

-that will get rid of the Object3DComponent
+, which will get rid of the Object3DComponent

-as well as all the tag components introduced automatically (For example the MeshTagComponent
+as well as all the tag components introduced automatically (for example, the MeshTagComponent

 in the previous example).